 Phoenix Defective Tire Lawyer

 When it comes to safety, tires are one of the most important components of any vehicle.
+Learn the risks of defective tires in Arizona, including statistics about economic losses and the main causes of these crashes.
 Properly-maintained tires help support a vehicle’s load and improve its overall performance on the road when accelerating, braking or steering.
 However, when a tire shreds or blows out due to a defect, it can cause drivers to lose control of their vehicles, resulting in devastating accidents and serious injuries.
 If you have suffered an injury or property damage caused by a defective tire, you may be entitled to file a lawsuit.
 Contact Phillips Law Group today to schedule a free, no obligation case evaluation.
 Our Phoenix defective tire lawyers help injury victims throughout the Phoenix area obtain the justice and compensation they deserve.

 We take all cases on a contingency fee basis.
 This means there are no upfront costs or legal fees for our services unless you are fairly compensated for your injuries.

 There are numerous types of tire defects.
 The most common tire defects that causes accidents include tread separating from the tire, wear and tear and weak points in the tire that can cause a blowout.
 These defects can occur in the manufacturing or design process or when tires are repaired.

 Tread separation can happen in new tires when there is a problem in the manufacturing or design of the tire.
 The thread of a tire is the pattern of grooves that allows the tire to maintain traction on the road.
 If the thread begins to separate from the tire, it can lead to a rollover incident.
 This is especially dangerous for vehicles with a higher center of gravity, such as SUV’s and large trucks.